wondering-packet/learning-vault/Git/Exercises/E002 - Rebase.md

 git pull origin main
 git checkout main
 Switched to branch 'main'
-Your branch is ahead of 'origin/main' by 1 commit.
+Your branch is ahead of 'origin/main' by 1 commit.  # i forgot to push this pending commit. ideally push all your commits for main before you do any rebase
 (use "git push" to publish your local commits)
 # Adding a new commit to 'main' so that 'feature/rebase' will have a new base to rebase onto.
 # The current 'main' is at 4421ab9.
 We are adding a commit on top of that.